-- In 2011, the Washington Kastles completed the first undefeated season in WTT history (16-0), and won their 2nd WTT Championship with a victory over St. Louis Aces. - ➤ One year later, the Kastles did it again.
-Led by Venus Williams, Washington edged Sacramento in the 2012 Finals to complete their second undefeated season and hoist the King Trophy for the third time in franchise history. - ➤ Before winning their 3rd consecutive and 4th overall championship in 2013, the Kastles became the first league champion to be invited to the White House to meet with the President. - Washington also rewrote the sports record books during the 2013 season by setting the mark of 34 consecutive wins (2011-2013), the longest streak in major pro sports league history.
-The previous mark of 33 consecutive wins was held by the NBA's 1971-72 Lakers. - In 2015, the Kastles set a league record of five consecutive championship titles (2011-15) surpassing the record they shared with the Sacramento Capitals (1997-2000).
+- In 2011, the Washington Kastles completed the first perfect season in WTT history (16-0) and won their second WTT championship with a victory over St. Louis Aces. - The Kastles did it again in 2012.
+Led by Venus Williams, Washington edged Sacramento in the WTT Final to complete another perfect season and hoist the King Trophy for the third time in its history. - ➤ Before winning their third consecutive and fourth overall championship in 2013, the Kastles became the first league champion to be invited to the White House to meet with the President. - Washington also rewrote the sports record books during the 2013 season by setting the mark of 34 consecutive wins (2011-2013), the longest streak in major pro sports league history.
+The previous mark of 33 consecutive wins was held by the NBA's 1971-72 Lakers. - In 2015, the Kastles set a league record of five consecutive championship titles (2011-15), surpassing the record they shared with the Sacramento Capitals (1997-2000).

-2013: NEW PARTNERS - Andy Roddick and Venus Williams join the World TeamTennis ownership group in May 2013.
+2013: NEW PARTNERS - Andy Roddick and Venus Williams join the WTT ownership group in May 2013.

-2009: NAVRATILOVA TURNS 20 - Martina Navratilova, playing for the Boston Lobsters in 2009, becomes first player to play 20 seasons in WTT.
+2009: NAVRATILOVA TURNS 20 - The Boston Lobsters' Martina Navratilova becomes the first to play 20 WTT seasons.
 Kim Clijsters comes out of retirement and makes her WTT debut for St. Louis in July 2009.
-Less than two months later, she returns to the pro tour and stuns the sports world by winning the US Open title.
+Less than two months later, she returns to the WTA Tour and wins the U.S. Open women's singles title.

 2005: GRAF, HINGIS HIGHLIGHT 30th SEASON - WTT celebrates its 30th anniversary and introduces Instant replay to professional tennis competition.
 Stefanie Graf makes her return to pro tennis for the first time since 1999 to play WTT.
 Martina Hingis makes her WTT debut and leads the New York Sportimes to their first title.
-Hingis lost only one set during the 2005 season and was named MVP of the WTT Finals.
+Hingis lost only one set during the 2005 season and was named MVP of the WTT Final.
 Her WTT performance spurred the tennis great to make a successful return to the WTA Tour.